-Crispy baked wontons stuffed with cherry cheesecake then dunked into chocolate dipping sauce
+Crispy baked wontons stuffed with cheesecake and homemade cherry pie filling then dunked into chocolate dipping sauce

 The hardest part is not overstuffing the wonton.
 There’s a fine line between having enough filling and having too much where it spills out.
 You’ll know after the first one or two wontons how much filling to use.
 If you’ve never bought wonton wrappers before, check your store’s produce section.
 They are kept refrigerated by the eggroll wrappers and tofu.

 Of course no cherry cheesecake dessert is complete without chocolate of some sort.
 The dipping sauce gives you an excuse to play with your food.
 Much more fun (and much more chocolate) when you dip.

 Not sure what to do with leftover cherry pie filling?
 I have a list of 10+ Cherry Pie Filling Desserts you can make.